Finsbury Growth Buys Back Shares, Updates Voting Rights

 Finsbury Gwth & Inc Shs (GB:FGT) has released an update.

-Finsbury Growth & Income Trust PLC has announced the purchase of 183,914 of its own shares at 833.74 pence each, which will be held in treasury.
-This action follows the authority granted at the company’s Annual General Meeting earlier this year.
-Post-transaction, the company’s total voting rights amount to 181,952,665 shares.
+Finsbury Growth & Income Trust PLC has announced the buyback of 202,171 of its own shares at a price of 835.27 pence each, which will be held in treasury.
+This move follows the authority granted at the company’s Annual General Meeting earlier in the year.
+The company’s total number of voting rights now stands at 181,750,494 following the transaction.

 For further insights into GB:FGT stock, check out TipRanks’ Stock Analysis page.